glic3rinu/spam-gear/README.md

 Anti-spam artillery for your multi-user web and mail servers.

-This project consists of a handful of tools that, once combined, try to provide a good enough solution to two unsolvable problems.
+This project consists of a handful of tools that, once combined, provide a good enough solution to two unsolvable problems.

 1. Spammers sending spam through compromised PHP web applications on shared hosting environments
 2. Spammers sending spam via stolen e-mail credentials